Setting up authorization in Windows Server

 Connect to the MongoDB shell:

-If an error is received after executing the connect command:
+If you receive the following error after executing the connect command:

 If MongoDB and the administration utilities were installed on a non-standard drive, you need to change the search path in the -Path parameter.